droplinked/droplinked-evm-contracts/README.md

       ✔ Should not update the fee to given number using other account Mint
       ✔ Should mint 1000 tokens via ERC1155
-      ✔ Should mint the same product with the same token_id (42ms) ✔ Should set the right product metadata
+      ✔ Should mint the same product with the same token_id ✔ Should set the right product metadata
     Publish request
       ✔ Should publish a request
-      ✔ Should publish publish a request with the right data ✔ Should not publish a request twice
-    Publish request
-      ✔ Should publish a request
-      ✔ Should publish publish a request with the right data Publish request
-      ✔ Should publish a request
-    Publish request
-      ✔ Should publish a request
-      ✔ Should publish publish a request with the right data Publish request
-      ✔ Should publish a request
-    Publish request
-    Publish request
-    Publish request
-    Publish request
-    Publish request
-      ✔ Should publish a request
-    Publish request
-      ✔ Should publish a request
-      ✔ Should publish publish a request with the right data ✔ Should publish publish a request with the right data ✔ Should not publish a request twice AcceptRequest
+      ✔ Should publish publish a request with the right data ✔ Should not publish a request twice AcceptRequest